ISAITB/docs-itb-ta/source/domainDashboard/index.rst

   :align: center

 Recall that test suites are ZIP archives containing a test suite's XML file, one or more test case XML files, and the resources they use.
-The test suite and test case XML files are authored in the `GITB TDL`_ for which online documentation is provided specifically on `test suite packaging and deployment`_.
+The test suite and test case XML files are authored in the `GITB TDL`_ which includes detailed instructions and examples on `test suite packaging and deployment`_.

 .. _GITB TDL: https://www.itb.ec.europa.eu/docs/tdl/latest/